peyerc/CLIP/README.md

 # CLIP - CubeSensors Logstash Input Plugin

-CLIP is a input plugin for Logstash which collects cube data from your CubeSensors account.
+CLIP is an input plugin for Logstash which collects cube data from your CubeSensors account.

 To configure CLIP you need first to get the OAuth credentials for your